 The Borehole Catalogue summarizes the data available for 788 wells that have been drilled in the Maritimes and Fundy basins since 1908.

 Core and Cutting

-The Department of Energy and Resource Development maintains a collection of all cores and samples taken from oil and natural gas exploration, bituminous shale exploration, and underground storage exploration or stratigraphic tests.
+The Department of Natural Resources and Energy Development maintains a collection of all cores and samples taken from oil and natural gas exploration, bituminous shale exploration, and underground storage exploration or stratigraphic tests.
 Records indicate that in excess of 35,000 metres of core and cuttings representing 240,000 metres are maintained in storage.